crisisdice/famly-frontend/README.md

 - Create a small application in React (or another agreed upon framework)
 - Describe your design decisions and setup instructions in the README.md of the forked repository

+## Description

+- Implement with standard HTML elements and fetch API
+- Some styling from boilerplate
+- Lazy load on scroll
+- Dialog modal to ensure that users' action is intended

 ## The assignment
 You are tasked to build a simple application for a nursery to manage the attendance of children each day.